mappls-api/mappls-web-plugins/eLoc-plugin/readme.md

 The SDK offers the following basic functionalities:
 1. Ability to render places directly on map with reference to the provided eLoc(s).
-2. A getELoc() method to fetch the details of a place.
+2. A getPinDetails() method to fetch the details of a place.
 3. Customizable markers
 4. Remove markers from map.